gristlabs/grist-help/help/en/docs/conditional-formatting.md

 Order of Rules
 --------------

-Note that Grist applies the rules in order.
-Styles applied by later rules will override those applied by earlier rules.
-To change the order of the rules, click and drag the appropriate rule to its new position using the drag handles to the left of each rule.
+Note that Grist applies the rules in order from top to bottom.
+Styles applied by rules that appear later in the list will override those applied by rules earlier in the list.
+To change the order of the rules, hover over a rule to reveal a drag handle, then click and drag the drag handle to move the rule to its new position.

 What would happen if we swapped the last two rules in the example above?